TugboatQA/docs/content/troubleshooting/fix-problem-x.md

 `echo "memory_limit = 512M" >> /usr/local/etc/php/conf.d/my-php.ini`

-If you would like unlimited memory allocated to PHP command-line scripts, you can add the following PHP snippet:
+If you would like unlimited memory allocated to PHP command-line scripts, you can add the following PHP snippet to your application:

 ```php
 if (PHP_SAPI === 'cli') {